rickichann/youtube-docker-airflow-rickichann/README.md

 - Create a pipeline in airflow:
   - Open dags folder, create a python file "etl-taxi-trips-agg.py"
-  - copy paste or rewrite code on github.
+  - copy and paste or rewrite code on github.